Shepherde/Decision-Tree/README.md

-# :tree: Decision Tree Classifier :tree:
+# :evergreen_tree: Decision Tree Classifier :evergreen_tree:

 ## Rules:
 1. Dataset must have the last column be the target column.